One of the advantages associated with radio as an advertising medium is that it

 A.any non-paid form of nonpersonal communication about an organization, product, service, or idea by an identified sponsor.

-D.any paid form of nonpersonal communication about an organization, product, service, or idea by an identified sponsor.
+Any paid form of nonpersonal communication about an organization, product, service, or idea by an identified sponsor is referred to as .

-E.any paid form of nonpersonal communication about an organization, product, service, or idea by an unidentified sponsor.
+Any paid form of nonpersonal communication about an organization, product, service, or idea by an identified sponsor is referred to as .

 Advertisers are excited about online TV because